How to Get a Disabled Parking Permit for UC San Diego: A Comprehensive Guide

 Here are the spaces where your DP placard or plates are not valid:

-• “A Permit required 7 days a week/24 hours a day” spaces: Some parking spaces at UC San Diego are marked for exclusive use by individuals with an "A Permit," and these spaces are reserved at all times.
-Even a DP placard will not allow you to park in these areas unless you also have the appropriate permit.
+“A Permit required 7 days a week/24 hours a day” spaces: Some parking spaces at UC San Diego are marked for exclusive use by individuals with an "A Permit," and these spaces are reserved at all times.
+Even a DP placard will not allow you to park in these areas unless you also have the appropriate disabled parking permit on college campus.

 Following these restrictions is essential not only to avoid fines but also to ensure that parking spaces remain available for those who need them.